mantrajsframework/mantrad/docs/12-component-access-conditions.md

 # Component Access Condition Definition

-Similarly to prerequest, there's other hook with the name of "access condition", acting like a *guard* before calling views, blocks, gets of posts handlers.
+Similarly to prerequest, there's other hook with the name of "access condition", acting like a *guard* before calling views, blocks, gets or posts handlers.

 While prerequests are intended to *calculate* some info before calling view function handler, an access condition is intended to allow or not the view to be requested.